Mark Holmes (musician): Career

 In 1979, Holmes, along with musicians Joey Ciotti and Ray Bailie, formed Platinum Blonde, a punk and new wave band.
 Holmes provided vocals and guitar, Ciotti vocals and bass guitar, and Bailie on drums.
 They played songs by such artists as Marc Bolan, Gary Glitter and The Police.
 In 1980 they released a 7-inch single with the original songs "Hey Hey You" and "No Regrets", but eventually disbanded.

 In 1982 Holmes placed a want ad in a Toronto newspaper looking for new musicians to join the band.
 Percussionist Chris Steffler and guitarist Sergio Galli answered the ad.
 By 1984, Platinum Blonde was one of the top-selling Canadian bands in Canada, second only to Rush.
 In addition to lead vocals, Holmes served as the band's bassist until Kenny MacLean joined the band in 1985.

 Holmes moved to California in 1986 and played some small acting roles on both television and film.
 In 1988, he and the other members Platinum Blonde appeared as alien bikers in the episode "Eye for an Eye" of the sci-fi television series War of the Worlds.
 The band also appeared in the episode "Mug Shot" on the Mr. T series T. and T. that same year.
 Holmes also appeared in the 1989 film Eddie and the Cruisers II: Eddie Lives!

 Platinum Blonde dissolved in 1989, although the album Yeah Yeah Yeah was released under the band name The Blondes in 1990.
 MacLean told the Calgary Herald in 1990 that he was "not proud of" the album and that it was produced out of "contractual obligation."
 In 1999 Holmes told Maclean's that drugs and poor business decisions played a role in the band's demise and told the Edmonton Journal that he had been involved in a four-year battle with Sony to regain the rights to his songs and get out of his contracts.

 After the breakup, Holmes moved from California back to Britain for a time then returned to Toronto in 1993.
 In 1996, Holmes, along with former Platinum Blonde drummer Sascha Tukatsch and musician Dave Barrett, formed a band called Vertigo that later became known as No. 9.
 Described by C. J. O'Connor of the Toronto Star as "pre-inflatable-pig Pink Floyd, powered by Marshall/clothed by Galliano," the band's sound was inspired by the music of the late 1960–early 1970 London rock scene.
 The band was not finding any labels to take them on, so Holmes began to organize once-monthly club events, called "Orange Alert".
-The "Orange Alert" events were inspired by happenings of the 1960s and got their name from the alert that sounded whenever penal colonists attempted an escape during of the 1960s, British TV series, The Prisoner.
+The "Orange Alert" events were inspired by happenings of the 1960s and got their name from the alert that sounded whenever penal colonists attempted an escape during the 1960s, British TV series, The Prisoner.